Of Commerce, Counsel & the Coin

 The complex has no single founding date, only a seed and a graft.
 The seed is the Advanced Research Projects Agency, which Eisenhower created on 7 February 1958 in his haste to overtake the Soviets after Sputnik.
 The model DARPA pioneered, Pentagon seed money flowing through American universities and out the other side into commercial spin-offs, became the operating system of Silicon Valley.
 ARPANET, GPS, Siri, the driverless car, every romantic story of garage-bound innovation, was funded by the Department of Defense long before it was sold by anyone in a hooded sweatshirt.

 The graft came later.
-On 2 May 2004, in Palo Alto, a firm called Palantir Technologies was incorporated.
-Its earliest outside capital, two million dollars, came from In-Q-Tel, the venture-capital arm of the Central Intelligence Agency.
-Palantir is the archetypal Technical Industrial Complex firm not because of its technology, which is in many respects unremarkable, but because its founding cap table made the merger of capabilities explicit: intelligence-agency capital, producing a commercial platform, sold back to intelligence agencies and their allied militaries.
-The arrangement has the geometric purity of a Möbius strip.
+On 2 May 2004, in Palo Alto, a firm called Palantir Technologies was incorporated, its earliest outside capital, two million dollars, arriving from In-Q-Tel, the venture-capital arm of the Central Intelligence Agency.
+The firm’s technology is in many respects unremarkable.
+Its founding cap table is another matter, for it made the merger of capabilities explicit: intelligence-agency capital produced a commercial platform that was then sold back to intelligence agencies and their allied militaries, an arrangement with the geometric purity of a Möbius strip.

 An adjacent founding, older by six years, is the more revealing one.
 The principals of an early online-payment company, set up at the close of the 1990s, would in time become a network without an obvious parallel in the history of American business.
 From that single roster came Palantir, LinkedIn, YouTube, Tesla, SpaceX, Yelp, Yammer, the founding investors of Facebook, and a constellation of venture funds whose limited partners now include several Gulf sovereign-wealth vehicles.
-The technology press has christened this network the PayPal Mafia, and treated its members as a generation of unusually fortunate operators.
-The truth is rather more interesting.
-The intelligence community did not capture Silicon Valley.
-Silicon Valley is, in important measure, the commercial front-end of an intelligence capability, and the founder myths of garages and Stanford drop-outs and libertarian edgelords are the polite laundering of that fact.
+The technology press has christened this network the PayPal Mafia and treated its members as a generation of unusually fortunate operators.
+The more interesting reading runs in the other direction: Silicon Valley operates, in important measure, as the commercial front-end of an intelligence capability, which means the capture story has its subject and object reversed, and the founder myths of garages and Stanford drop-outs and libertarian edgelords are the polite laundering of that fact.

-Silicon Valley is not the antagonist of the security state.
-It is its commercial subsidiary, run at a margin and quoted on the NASDAQ.
+Whatever its press releases say, Silicon Valley serves the security state as its commercial subsidiary, run at a margin and quoted on the NASDAQ.

 An Austrian Economist